The artwork you see above was created using an AI art generator called Midjourney. I typed four words:

 Let’s go one further:

 --no long neck and double face whenever you’re making portraits.
+(See below for how to make a shortcut of this.)

 Most results are artistic and stylized.
 But certain types of subjects (e.g. famous people) tend to push things more in a non-realistic direction.